WRTeam-in/elms-doc/mobile-app/change-package-name.md

 # Change Package Name

 ##### 1. Unzip the downloaded code.
-After unzipping you will have E-School - Flutter Code zip folder.
+After unzipping you will have eLMS - Flutter Code zip folder.
 Unzip that folder and open it in Android Studio or Visual Studio Code.

 ##### 2. Open IDE terminal, go to your project path and execute command:
    ```